nithinsankar-b/SC1015_MiniProject/README.md

 > For this section, we used a WordCloud to present the most commonly seen words according to each **classified** category.
 > The presence of each words in a tweet will increase its corresponding probability towards being classified into its respective category.

+#### Word Cloud was generated for the following
+> 🟢 Gender Categories
+> 🟢 Religion Categories
+> 🟢 Age Categories
+> 🟢 Ethnicity Categories
+> 🟢 Other Cyberbullying Categories
+> 🟢 Not Cyberbullying Related

 #### <a id = "gender"> 👫Gender Related </a>
 ![gender](https://github.com/donkey-king-kong/SC1015_MiniProject_Team1/assets/119853913/7edcdd10-cd1b-4d16-9c1c-01fb9fd026e2)